rklaehn/intervalset/README.md

 ## Memory usage

-Leaves have just 8 bytes of user data, so they should take as much space as a boxed long.
-Branches have two pointers, one 8 byte long and less than 8 bytes of byte/boolean values, giving a total of 16 bytes of direct user data and two pointers.
-So in total, expect about 40 bytes per boundary on a 64bit JVM with CompressedOOPS enabled.
+Leaves have just 10 bytes of user data, so they should take as much space as a boxed long.
+I got 24 bytes when measuring with jamm.
+Branches have two pointers, one 8 byte long and 2 bytes of byte/boolean values, giving a total of 10 bytes of direct user data and two pointers.
+I got 32 bytes with jamm.
+So in total, expect about 56 bytes per boundary on a 64bit JVM with CompressedOOPS enabled.
 YMMV.

 ## Structural sharing